Discovering Elementary Discourse Units in Textual Data Using Canonical Correlation Analysis: Related Work

+Despite significant progress, there are several open challenges that need to be addressed to advance this field.
+The first challenge is building datasets.
+Most methods designed for discourse/EDU segmentation are data-driven and require large-scale, high-quality corpora containing EDUs, relations, and dialogue to train powerful models.
+Besides scale, ensuring annotation consistency in large datasets is also difficult.
+The literature indicates that discourse processing relies heavily on a meticulously developed dataset, but annotating discourse structure and relations poses a difficulty in maintaining consistency, especially when multiple or less trained annotators contribute in the development of the dataset.

-Despite significant progress, there are several open challenges required to be addressed to advance this field.
-In the context of deep neural architectures, it is difficult to determine the features responsible for their high accuracy rates.
-Additionally, in NLP applications, latent representations/encodings are established using several deep neural architectures, customized to embed knowledge about the specific problems being addressed into the models.
-This field lacks a unified structure for constructing and evaluating such latent representations.
-Also, most models developed for latent representations rely on extensively labeled data for effective training.
-However, in many real-world applications, only a few examples are available for new domains, which is insufficient for training deep learning-based models.
+The use of sequential deep neural architectures imposes the second challenge.
+These black-box models makes it difficult to identify the features responsible for their high accuracy rates.
+Further, in NLP applications, EDUs are established using several deep neural architectures, tailored to embed knowledge relevant to the specific task/problem being addressed.
+This field lacks a unified structure for constructing and evaluating such EDUs.
+These challenges limit the applicability of discourse unit/ EDU segmentation, particularly for domain-specific datasets or datasets in other languages, as the available data is often insufficient to train deep learning-based models.

-This study establishes the theoretical foundation for demonstrating that CCA can learn latent or hidden states in input textual data and the latent state learned by the CCA has reduced sample complexity.
-Further, the predictive power of the learned latent state on a target variable is equivalent to the inputted two views, earning them the status of an encoding.
-The study proposed eliminates the need for large labeled corpus, and resource-intensive training and is adaptable.
+The main contribution of this work is to propose an EDU segmentation framework that is adaptable and language-independent.
+Unlike the traditional classification or prediction-based segmentation models, the proposed framework does not require the development of extensively annotated datasets.
+This study establishes the theoretical foundation for demonstrating that CCA can perform EDU segmentation task and the two-view setting, where we apply this interpretation of CCA, is one where obtaining unlabeled samples is easy whereas labeled samples are scarce.